Privacy Policy

 Right to an Accounting of Disclosures.
 You have the right to request an “accounting of disclosures.”
 This is a list of the disclosures we made of medical information about you.
 This accounting will not include many routine disclosures, including those made to you or pursuant to your authorization; those made for treatment, payment and operations purposes as discussed above; those made for national security and intelligence purposes; and those made to correctional institutions and law enforcement in compliance with law.

 To request this list of accounting of disclosures, you must submit your request in writing to our Privacy Officer.
-Your request must state a time period that may not be longer than six years and may not include dates before April 14, 2003.
+Your request must state a period of time that may not be longer than six years and may not include dates before April 14, 2003.
 Your request should indicate in what form you want the list (for example, on paper or electronically).
 The first list you request within a 12-month period will be free.
 For additional lists, we may charge you for the costs of providing the list.
 We will notify you of the cost involved and you may choose to withdraw or modify your request at that time before any costs are incurred.

+Right to Request Restrictions.
+You have the right to request additional restrictions or limitations on the medical information we use or disclose about you for treatment, payment or health care operations.
 To request restrictions, you must make your request in writing to our Privacy Officer at the address below.
 In your request, you must tell us (1) what information you want to limit; (2) whether you want to limit our use, disclosure or both; and (3) to whom you want the limits to apply.

 Right to Request Confidential Communications.
 You have the right to request that we communicate with you about medical matters in a certain way or at a certain location.
 For example, you can ask that we only contact you at work or by mail.